Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Outline of proof

+\begin{rmk} The fractional ideal inside the square root on the right-hand-side will soon be shown to be a square.
+Therefore, it has a unique square root.
+The ideal class of this square root is the Steinitz class. \end{rmk}

-For $\ell =2$, we see that this ideal is determined by the square part of $\gamma\O_K$, the even part of $\gamma\O_K$, and $\mf L_{L/K}$.
-The only term in this formula that is not a factor of $\gamma\O_K$ is $\mf L_{L/K}$.
-In Section \ref{PK}, we will discuss how to compute $\mf L_{L/K}$ and show that $R$ is finite.
-In Section \ref{QE} (for $\ell = 2$) and Section \ref{KE} (for general $\ell$), we will prove that for a fixed $\mf Q \in R$, there is equidistribution of Steinitz classes for $\ell$-Kummer extensions with $\mf L_{L/K} = \mf Q$.
-Then, summing over all finitely many $\mf Q \in R$ will give our desired equidistribution result.
+Note that the only term in this formula that is not a factor of $\gamma\O_K$ is $\mf L_{L/K}$.
+In Section \ref{PK}, we will discuss how to compute $\mf L_{L/K}$ and show that $B$ is finite.
+In Section \ref{KE}, we will prove that for a fixed $\mf B \in B$, there is equidistribution of Steinitz classes for $\ell$-Kummer extensions with $\mf L_{L/K} = \mf B$.
+Then, summing over all finitely many $\mf B \in B$ will give our desired equidistribution result.
 We now outline how we will find the density $\ell$-Kummer extensions with a given Steinitz class.
 We can envision the set of $\ell$-Kummer extensions with $N(\Delta_{L/K}) \leq X$ as partitioned in the rectangle in Figure \ref{Rectangle}.
 We can partition the rectangle into rows and columns, where the rows represent the $\mf L_{L/K}$ of the extensions $L/K$, and the columns represent the Steinitz class of the extensions.
 The lengths and widths of the rows and columns represent the density of extensions with a given $\mf L_{L/K}$ and $\St(\O_L)$ respectively.
 To justify and use this partitioning, we will prove the following results: